xenify-io/litepaper/README.md

 ## ✨ Burning XNF Tokens

-- Within our protocol, 60% of the ETH collected from daily auctions, and 90% of the recycled ETH from each daily cycle, are utilized to purchase XNF directly from the market via the WETH-XNF pair on Uniswap V3.
+- Within our protocol, 60% of the ETH collected from daily auctions, and 90% of the recycled ETH from each daily cycle, are utilised to purchase XNF directly from the market via the WETH-XNF pair on Uniswap V3.
 Subsequently, 100% of the acquired XNF is immediately and irrevocably burned through an immutable process.
 This process ensures the integrity of the buyback and burn mechanism, obviating the need for third-party involvement and thereby mitigating the risks associated with counterparty front-running.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)